 An important art event, an exhibition of the world famous painting The Face of War of the outstanding Ukrainian artist Daria Marchenko was held in the US Congress in Washington, on September 28, 2015.
 Work was presented at one of the best venues – the capital’s Capitol Hill Club.
 Tremendous interest in the painting was demonstrated by congressmen, the representatives of the political elite of the United States and other countries: Nancy Pelosi (Democratic Leader by House Democrats); Ileana Ros-Lehtinen (Florida State Senator); Ted W. Lieu (California State Senator); Ed Royce (Chairman of the House Foreign Affairs Committee); Paul Behrends (Staff Director Subcommittee on Europe, Eurasia and Emerging Threats); Сongressman Trent Franks (Arizona's district); David Gowan (Speaker of the Arizona House of Representatives); Temur Iakobashvili (Ambassador of Georgia to the United States).
 From among others, the exhibition welcomed the former president of Ukraine, Viktor Yushchenko.
-VOICE OF USA DKS NEWS
+VIDEO: VOICE OF USA DKS NEWS

 The painting has received prolific coverage not only in the American media, but also virtually in all world’s largest media; it was featured on the front pages of The Herald News, TheTimes, The Washington Post, The Daily Telegraph, and The Wall Street Journal.
 However, not all those who wished to see The Face of War got a chance to do so: in Ukraine, the painting was on exhibition in the M17 Gallery one day only.